mellor-lab/bristol-neuroscience-data-guide/tutorials/Bristol GIN for Silicon Probe Data.md

 (tutorials-silicon-probe-convert2nwb-matlab-load-waveforms)=
 #### Load Waveforms
 Before converting spiking data we load unit waveforms.
 The waveforms data can also be stored as a ragged array, even as a double-indexed one.
 You can find more information [here](https://nwb-schema.readthedocs.io/en/latest/format_description.html) on how to construct such arrays.
 In our case, the waveforms arrays are rather simple: we are only interested in average waveforms on the probe recording channel with the largest waveform amplitude.
-This data is stored in the ```waveformMeans``` variable which is a cell array of average waveforms with cells corresponding to individual units.
+This data are stored in the ```waveformMeans``` variable which is a cell array of average waveforms with cells corresponding to individual units.
 The variable is constructed after loading and reshaping the waveforms located inside the ```convert2nwbMatNpx/npx_raw_derived_data/M200324_MD/<session-ID>/waveforms.mat``` files:
 ```matlab
 % Load and reshape unit waveforms
 ...